 If you’d like more visual Village Players history, check out our Play Archive, our lobby walls and slideshow.
 Even our washrooms have a historical theme – the walls are covered with show posters.

-The tradition continues: for our 43rd season, we’re proud to bring you an ALL-CANADIAN SEASON for Canada’s 150th birthday.
+For our 43rd season, we were proud to bring you an ALL-CANADIAN SEASON for Canada’s 150th birthday.
 Read more… And the tradition of quality continues with our 44th season in 2017-18.

 The only way is up.
 We, the Village Players, evolved from meagre beginnings to the plateau you see today – the opening of a permanent theatre here in West Toronto.
 But, it is only a plateau, for our horizons lay much farther, our standards set much higher . . .
 Only you, our present and potential audience can make it happen-by sharing your knowledge, your talents and enthusiasm.
 We appeal for your involvement; no contribution is too small.
 Together, we can make it happen.